bozho/console/README.md

         + added
         * fixed

+Changes in 1.08.0 beta 5 (19 Aug 2013)

+        + Displays intensified colors in bold.
+        + Displays intensified colors in italic.
+        + User can configure an extra width added to the fixed width of the font.
+        * Some cursors was hidden with black color.
+        * Fade cursor was blinking when console was inactive.
+        * Fix DBCS rendering.
+        * Fix DBCS selection.
+        * Fix DBCS cursor.

 Changes in 1.07.1 (05 Jul 2013)

         * Sometimes the application could not start with multiple tabs.